A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Theoretical Results

 \end{restatable}

-Notice that, if Condition~\ref{ass:rhoassumption} does not hold, the bounds stated in Theorem~\ref{thm:stochasticRegretViolation} can become of order $\BigOL{T^\frac{3}{4}}$ or even linear.
+Notice that, if Condition~\ref{ass:rhoassumption} does not hold, the bounds stated in Theorem~\ref{thm:stochasticRegretViolation} can become of order $\BigOL{T^{3/4}}$ or even linear.
 We conclude the analysis of the stochastic constraint setting when Condition~\ref{ass:rhoassumption} holds with the following remark.

-\begin{remark} In Theorem~\ref{thm:stochasticRegretViolation}, the regret bound when the rewards are stochastic is better than the one when the rewards are chosen adversarially.
+In Theorem~\ref{thm:stochasticRegretViolation}, the regret bound when the rewards are adversarial is better than the one when the rewards are chosen stochastically.
 This result may seem counter-intuitive as the adversarial setting is the hardest setting a learner might face.
-Informally, this is due to the different definition of the optimization baseline used in the stochastic and adversarial settings. \end{remark}
+Informally, this is due to the different definition of the optimization baseline used in the stochastic and adversarial settings.

-\paragraph{Analysis when Condition~\ref{ass:rhoassumption} does not hold.} We focus on the case in which Condition~\ref{ass:rhoassumption} does not hold.
+\paragraph{Analysis when Condition~\ref{ass:rhoassumption} Does Not Hold} We focus on the case in which Condition~\ref{ass:rhoassumption} does not hold.
 As previously observed, in this case the regret and violation bounds given in Theorem~\ref{thm:stochasticRegretViolation} are not meaningful anymore, as they could become linear in $T$ (in fact, this is exactly the case when $\rho \propto T^{-\frac{1}{4}}$).
-Nevertheless, by constraining the dual player to the decision space $\mathcal{D}=[0,T^{1/4}]^m$, we are able to prove worst-case regret and violation bounds of order $\BigOL{T^\frac{3}{4}}$.
-This result is formalized in the following Theorem. \begin{restatable}{theorem}{stochasticRegretViolationNoAssumption} In the stochastic constraint setting, when Condition~\ref{ass:rhoassumption} does not hold, the cumulative regret and constraint violations incurred by PDGD-OPS are upper bounded as follows.
-If the rewards are adversarial, then with probability at least $1-4\delta$ it holds:
+Nevertheless, by constraining the dual player to the decision space $\mathcal{D}=[0,T^{1/4}]^m$, we are able to prove worst-case regret and violation bounds of the order of $\BigOL{T^{3/4}}$.
+This result is formalized in the following theorem. \begin{restatable}{theorem}{stochasticRegretViolationNoAssumption} In the stochastic constraint setting, when Condition~\ref{ass:rhoassumption} does not hold, the cumulative regret and constraint violations incurred by PDGD-OPS are upper bounded as follows.
+If the rewards are adversarial, then with probability at least $1-4\delta$ Algorithm~\ref{alg:PDGD-OPS} provides:

-if the rewards are stochastic, then with probability at least $1-5\delta$ it holds: In both cases, it holds:
+If the rewards are stochastic, then with probability at least $1-5\delta$ Algorithm~\ref{alg:PDGD-OPS} provides: